|Nutrition Facts (per serving)|

 Rinse the scallops thoroughly with cold water and pat them dry with paper towels.

 Put the flour in a shallow bowl; roll the scallops in the flour to lightly coat, dusting off any excess.

 Heat the olive oil over medium-low heat.
 When the oil is hot, lightly brown the scallops in batches to avoid overcrowding the skillet, about 90 seconds, stirring frequently.
 Remove cooked scallops with a slotted spoon to a plate.

 Return all the scallops to the skillet and add the minced garlic, salt, and pepper and stir to blend.
-Continue to cook and turning for about 1 1/2 to 2 minutes longer, lowering the heat if needed.
+Continue to cook and turn for about 1 1/2 to 2 minutes longer, lowering the heat if needed.

 Garnish the scallops with chopped parsley and serve with lemon wedges, if desired.